owl4ce/dotfiles/README.md

   - Added **Restart UI**
   - Optimize scripts

-  For the rest, see the commit.
+  For the rest, see the [commit](https://github.com/owl4ce/dotfiles/commits/main).
+Also check my [workflow](https://youtu.be/kSoViKHt-Yo).

 </details>